Laura Stanton, Assistant Commissioner, Office of Information Technology Category (ITC)

 As Assistant Commissioner, Laura manages the largest fee-for-service IT procurement and services operation in the U.S. government.
 Laura leads a highly-skilled and diverse workforce that manages more than 6,000 contracts, providing access to relevant and timely IT and telecommunications products, services, and solutions to defense and civilian agencies, as well as to state, local, and tribal governments.
 ITC facilitates more than $32 billion in annual government spending and has provided nearly $2 billion in savings to its customers.

 Before rising to lead ITC, Laura served as its Deputy Assistant Commissioner for Category Management, where she oversaw a portfolio of acquisition solutions including the Government-wide Acquisition Contracts (GWACs) Alliant 2, VETS 2, 8(a) STARS II and III.
 In addition, her portfolio also included the Enterprise Infrastructure Solutions (EIS) and the USAccess shared services programs.
 Laura’s guidance and oversight of the category teams helped ITC play a critical role in the Administration’s IT modernization efforts to drive a more efficient and effective government for the American people.

 Laura came to ITC from GSA’s Office of Enterprise Strategy Management.
 As the Assistant Commissioner, Laura directed FAS’s strategic business planning, performance management, category management, and Acquisition Gateway adoption.
 She played an integral role in creating and executing a FAS strategic vision that aims to establish itself as the Government Acquisition Marketplace.
 She also coordinated with the Category Management Leadership Council and the Office of Federal Procurement Policy to implement category management government-wide.

-Laura was named a recipient of the 2015 Federal 100 Awards, presented to government, industry, and academic leaders who have played pivotal roles affecting how the federal government acquires, develops, and manages IT.
+Laura was named a recipient of the 2023 Federal 100 Awards, presented to government, industry, and academic leaders who have played pivotal roles affecting how the federal government acquires, develops, and manages IT.
 Laura was awarded the 2023 Government Eagle due to her exceptional leadership, steadfast focus on top-tier customer service, and oversight of more than 6,000 contracts and $32 billion in IT spending annually.
 Subscribe to Great Government through Technology or follow ITC on LinkedIn and Twitter to never miss an update from this top government tech leader to watch in 2023.